kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

    frames.append((frames[-1][1] + 1, len(audio_data)))
 {% endhighlight %}

-That's it, we have everything we need in order to create our mix of Sam
+That's it, we have everything we need in order to create our new video of Sam in the Citadel.

 ![waveplot]({{ site.baseurl }}/images/got_remix/sam_in_the_citadel.gif)

-## Creating a video mix
+## Creating the video mix

 Once we have our audio frames, we can use them for creating our new video.